andrasq/node-qnit/Readme.md

 - `0` - zero pad the field (default is to pad with spaces)
 - `NNN` - a decimal integer that specifies the field width

+As a special case, the field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.

 Examples

         ("%5d", 123)            => "  123"